 Import the file CSV in Excel

-Now open Excel, select the “Data” tab and click on “Get Data from Text/CSV” and select the file that you have downloaded from yahoo finance.
+Now select the “Data” tab and click on “Get Data from Text/CSV” and select the file that you have downloaded from yahoo finance.

 Now choose the delimiter “semicolon” and click Load

-We have successfully imported data from Yahoo Finance to Excel.
+We have successfully imported data from Yahoo Finance to Excel table.
 Now you can analyze all-world stocks without a trading platform.
-The data is free, and Excel is a potent tool for statistical research.
+The data is free and is a potent tool for statistical research.

 Your next step:

 - How to create and draw a stock chart